-However on 18 April 1906 at about 5.15 a.m. an earthquake struck San Francisco.
+However, on 18 April 1906 at about 5.15 a.m. an earthquake struck San Francisco.
 It measured 8.25 on the Richter scale and it caused widespread devastation.
 Yet the fires that followed caused even more destruction.
 They raged for 3 days.
-Afterwards about 28,000 buildings were destroyed and 250,000 people were made homeless.
+Afterward about 28,000 buildings were destroyed and 250,000 people were made homeless.
 The exact number of dead is not known.
-Yet after the earthquake San Francisco was rebuilt.
+Yet after the earthquake, San Francisco was rebuilt.

 Meanwhile, San Francisco suffered an outbreak of bubonic plague in the years between 1900 and 1904.
 It killed 113 people.
 San Francisco suffered an outbreak of bubonic plague between 1907 and 1909.
 This time 190 people died.